mmontalbo/grim_rust/wip.md

   `_music.lua`, `_mouse.lua`, `_ui.lua`, the menu helpers, and the inventory
   variants inside the embedded host so Manny boots with the real tables; log actor/object/inventory/inventory-room events to map the dialog, music, UI, and inventory services we still need to implement for real gameplay.
+Cooperative threads keep the long-running Manny trackers alive so future bindings can observe their loops.